 James Cohn served as a rabbi for more than forty years, retiring this past June.
 He was a talented speaker and writer with a deep understanding of both Biblical history and Jaynes’s theory, as well as the ability to understand and translate ancient languages.

 He will be greatly missed.

-Interview with Rabbi Cohn on the 2013 Julian Jaynes Society Conference on Consciousness and Bicameral Studies:
+Lecture at the Julian Jaynes Society Conference on Consciousness and Bicameral Studies

 Read The Minds of the Bible by Rabbi James Cohn: